ijhoskins/satmut_utils/README.md

 ### sim outputs

-The sim workflow outputs paired FASTQs and a truth VCF containing expected variants and their frequencies.
-Optionally, edited reads may be filtered and realigned for further investigation.
+The sim workflow outputs paired FASTQs and a truth VCF containing expected variants and their expected frequencies.

 ### Run call